 2600 Benjamin Franklin Parkway, Philadelphia, PA | (215) 763-8100

-The Philadelphia Museum of Art is among the largest art museums in the United States, located at the west end of Philadelphia's Benjamin Franklin Parkway.
-It has collections of more than 227,000 objects that include incredible displays of European and American paintings, prints, drawings, and decorative arts.
+Located at the west end of the city's Benjamin Franklin Parkway, the Philadelphia Museum of Art is one of the largest art museums in the United States.
+It has collections of more than 227,000 objects, including European and American paintings, prints, drawings, and decorative arts.

 The Rodin Museum

 The largest collection of sculptor Auguste Rodin's works outside Paris is right here in Philadelphia.
 For the first time since the museum opened in 1929, the doors were closed for a three-year, $9 million renovation which brought this museum back to its original splendor.
 Doors were reopened to the public on July 12, 2012.

 1 Citizens Bank Way, Philadelphia, PA | (215) 463-1000